I was looking back at my notes on how to start on YouTube from a couple years ago and thought it would be useful to review a couple points.

 User Experience

-Use cards and annotations to give reminders and link to other vides.
-There is a slight preference to cards since they work well in mobile devices.
+Use cards and annotations to give reminders and links to other videos.
+There is a slight preference for cards since they work well on mobile devices.
 Keeping traffic on YouTube will make sure your traffic numbers continue to rise.

 Make the introduction video an explanation of the kinds of videos you make and ask for a subscription.